View free policies procedures examples from all manuals. No obligation, no credit card!

 Address each stakeholder’s beliefs and give them time to work it through.
 Develop monthly communications to reinforce the behavior change.
 Keep an open door to answer lingering doubts.
 Show everyone how well their efforts are working.
 Communicate results and recognize successes.

-Stakeholders are now accepting the changes.
+This is the last part of the phases of change; stakeholders are now accepting the changes.
 Although they may have reservations, they are not fighting the changes anymore.
 They should be seeing some of the benefits on their own, even if they are not completely convinced.
 Some will love the changes and may wonder how they ever managed the “old” way.
 Overall, they are starting to feel good about the changes and accept them as the new way of doing business.

 You are not done.
 You will need to reinforce your changes and improvements with some type of follow-up and review.
 Use process audits, process reviews, and management reviews or solicit inputs from your stakeholders to obtain feedback and “lessons learned” that can be used to start a new cycle of improvement.
 That’s right, at this point we are back to phase one, using feedback to anticipate stakeholders needs and make the next round of changes.